junxit/us-congress-bills-119/bill.md

     - **(A)** health care and other administrative databases of the Department of Veterans Affairs, the Department of Defense, and the individual Services, respectively;
     - **(B)** the national death index maintained by the National Center for Health Statistics of the Centers for Disease Control and Prevention; and
     - **(C)** the study conducted under section 750 of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021 (Public Law 116–283; 134 Stat.
 3716).
-- **(c)** *Report* At the conclusion of the study required under subsection (a), the National Academies shall submit to the Secretary and to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans' Affairs of the House of Representatives a report containing the results of the study described in subsection (b).
+- **(c)** *Report* At the conclusion of the study required under subsection (a), the National Academies shall submit to the Secretary, the Committee on Veterans’ Affairs of the Senate, and the Committee on Veterans' Affairs of the House of Representatives a report containing the results of the study described in subsection (b).
 - **(d)** *Covered individual defined* In this section, the term covered individual means an individual who served on active duty in the Army, Navy, Air Force, or Marine Corps as an aircrew member of a fixed-wing aircraft, including as a pilot, navigator, weapons systems operator, aircraft system operator, or any other crew member who regularly flew in a fixed-wing aircraft.